-Sexual Harassment, Assault, and Violence Prevention Policy

-ESF is committed to maintaining a learning environment free from all forms of harassment, discrimination, and/or intimidation including those of a sexual nature.
-To help ensure that this type of environment is present at ESF, the College has developed the Sexual Harassment, Assault, and Violence Prevention Policy.
+Sexual Harassment, Assault, and Violence Prevention Policy: ESF is committed to maintaining a learning environment free from all forms of harassment, discrimination, and/or intimidation; including those of a sexual nature.
+To help insure that this type of environment is present at ESF, the College has developed the Sexual Harassment, Assault, and Violence Prevention Policy.
+The full text of the policy is available here.